Apply Now for a GSHP Rebate

 |80% Income-Based Rebate*|

-Available to all households that meet project eligibility requirements and have verified that their income is below 80% of the Massachusetts state median income.
+Available to all households that meet project eligibility requirements and have verified that their income is at or below levels shown here (80% of the Boston Metropolitan Area median income).

 $1,500 per 12,000 BTU/hr**

 *To receive an income-based rebate, the customer must complete one of the accepted income verification methods.
 Please see the “How Do I Qualify for an Income-Based Rebate?” question below for more information about income-based rebates and income verification.

 **For the purposes of determining rebate levels for GSHPs, CMLP uses the American Heating and Refrigeration Institute’s (AHRI’s) heating capacity for the system.

 How do I participate in CMLP’s GSHP rebate program?